Essenceia/BFloat16/README.md

 Home to the shared bf16 hardware implementation and verification.
-These modules are designed with the objective on being included in future self-funded ASIC tapeouts, as such, area is the primary concerned followed by performance.
+These modules are designed with the objective on being included in future ASIC tapeouts, as such, area is the primary concerned followed by performance.
 Power is not a design prerogative.
-In order to save on logic cost, this hardware only supports subnormals so far as to round them to zero.
+In order to save on logic cost, this hardware doesn't support subnormals, uses rounded towards zero allowing it to also drop inf and NaN support.

+This implementation has **100% test coverage** of the valid input space.

 Supported operations :
 - addition/subtration